deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 > </details>

-> The table displays the self-prediction accuracy of multiple LLMs on various behavioral properties before and after self-prediction training, showing the improvement achieved after the training.
+> The table presents self-prediction accuracy of multiple models before and after training on a set of representative behavior properties, along with the baseline of guessing the most common answer, showing improvement after self-prediction training.

 {{< table-caption >}}